dcasota/vesxi-on-azure-scripts/README.md

 Photon OS is a tiny IoT cloud os and used as some sort of helper os to create and boot ESXi.
 The VMware Linux-distro is delivered in Azure .vhd disk format.
 The disk format .vhd has many limitations however, actually (December 2019), it's still the only Azure supported interoperability disk format.
 See https://docs.microsoft.com/en-us/azure/virtual-machines/windows/generation-2#features-and-capabilities.
 Keep that in mind when running some tests.

-Packages like mfat, syslinux, lspci or powershell makes it more comfortable to prepare an ESXi VM setup on Azure using VMware Photon OS.
+Packages like mfat, syslinux, lspci or powershell make it more comfortable to prepare an ESXi VM setup on Azure using VMware Photon OS.

 The script does:
  1. create a resource group and storage container